 With platforms everywhere, it’s more important than ever to avoid the ones that leave IT systems fragmented and to invest time finding the natively integrated springboards to success.
-But to get there, we first need to define what an SD-WAN platform actually is, the characteristics that differentiate platforms from mere solution sets, and the hidden secret that enables users to easily provision, configure, orchestrate, and manage their network in this digital age of constant change.
+But to get there, we first need to define what an SD-WAN or SASE platform actually is, the characteristics that differentiate platforms from mere solution sets, and the hidden secret that enables users to easily provision, configure, orchestrate, and manage their network in this digital age of constant change.

 A ubiquitous SD-core is the hidden secret.
-When the provider expands its SD-WAN solution with more appliances, features, services, applications and Artificial Intelligence (AI), it embeds all of those tools into the same SD-network fabric.
-This is how a platform extends its value – it gives its medley of ancillary capabilities a common ground and governed by software.
+When the provider expands its SASE or SD-WAN solution with more appliances, features, services, applications and Artificial Intelligence (AI), it embeds all of those tools into the same SD-network fabric.
+This is how a platform extends its value – it gives its medley of capabilities a common ground and governed by software.
 Unlike solution sets, platforms deploy a vast number of tools into many different client environments – multiple clouds, branch offices, edge networks, mobile devices and data centers – and unite them all under a holistic service and management framework that provides deep visibility and end-to-end, uniform control.

 Critical characteristics: Global, cloud-based, AI-powered

 Features and applications embedded into the platform should interoperate as equal partners on the same operating system.
 Furthermore, the platform should also be global and cloud-based.
-With a platform that has global reach, the SD-WAN solution can make more promises of service consistency into every corner of your enterprise footprint.
+With a platform that has global reach, the solution can make more promises of service consistency into every corner of your enterprise footprint.
 And with cloud and virtual delivery models, it provides not only the agility and responsiveness you require, but ultimately paves the way for automation.

-Let’s look at the way advanced SD-WAN platforms are using AI to automate network optimization and lean into the future.
+Let’s look at the way advanced SD-WAN and SASE-based platforms are using AI to automate network optimization and lean into the future.
 First, behavior analytics make sense of the seemingly endless streams of data describing the activities and state of a network.
 Machine learning turns that mountain of data into comprehensible intelligence, providing a human-understandable picture of what is going on, and makes that data actionable.
 This new level of understanding can provide:

 These capabilities are available today.
 Network virtual advisors are made possible through AIOps tools (which stands for AI for IT Operations).
 Essentially AIOps can act as a virtual network assistant working 24/7.
 But this is just the beginning of autonomous networking.